 14. Add the warm sausage mixture to the bowl of breadcrumbs, cheese, herbs and salt.
 Stir until everything is well combined.

-15. Space out the courgette halves on the baking tray (or trays), leaving enough space between each for even heat distribution.
+15. Space the courgette halves out on the prepared baking tray, leaving enough room between each one for even heat distribution.

-16 Fill the courgette boats with the stuffing mixture and sprinkle over the topping cheese.
+16 Fill the courgette boats with the stuffing mixture, mounding it gently rather than pressing it down too firmly.
+Sprinkle over the topping cheese.

-17. Bake uncovered for 15 minutes, then cover loosely with foil and bake another 20 minutes, until the zucchini is tender and the filling golden and sizzling.
+17. Bake uncovered for 15 minutes, then cover loosely with foil and bake for another 20 minutes, until the courgettes are tender when pierced with a knife and the filling is hot and bubbling.

-18. Serve hot with a side salad or your main dish.
-Add black pepper and parmesan for an extra cheesy finish.
+19. Serve hot with a side salad or your main dish.
+Add black pepper and Parmesan for an extra cheesy finish, if you like.

 Variations

-Italian-inspired: Add oregano, swap cheddar for mozzarella, and spoon marinara underneath.
+- Italian-style - Add oregano, use mozzarella and spoon a little marinara underneath.

-Mediterranean: Add chopped sun-dried tomatoes, black olives, crumbled feta, and fresh basil.
+- Mediterranean-style - Add sun-dried tomatoes, olives, feta and fresh basil.

-- Filling: Can be made up to 3 days in advance.
-Store in the fridge.
+The filling can be made up to 3 days ahead and stored in the fridge.

 Storage and reheating